jakewilliamson88/DemoApp1/README.md

 ## Usage

-To run this app, follow the instructions below:
+To run this app, fork this repo and follow the instructions below:
 1. Create an AWS account
 2. Create an IAM user and create credentials.
 3. Add those credentials to Github under the secrets section.